SPEED0U/Statify/README.md

 Antispam configuration
 - `antispam.maxDuplicate`, the number of times someone can send duplicated text.
 - `antispam.delay`, the maximum watch delay between duplicated messages.

+Antiscam configuration
+- `antiscam.maxDuplicate`, the number of times someone can send duplicated text including an url.
+- `antiscam.delay`, the maximum watch delay between duplicated messages.

 ### How to install